wlaa41/Web-App-DevOps-Project/README.md

 - **Security Rules**:
   - **kube-apiserver-rule**: Allows traffic to the Kubernetes API server.
   - **ssh-rule**: Permits SSH access to the cluster for remote management.

+## Outputs
+- **Networking Module Outputs (`output.tf`)**: Outputs from the networking module include IDs for the created VNet, subnets, and NSG, which are consumed by the AKS cluster module.
+- **AKS Cluster Module Outputs (`output.tf`)**: Outputs the AKS cluster name, ID, and kubeconfig.
+The kubeconfig output is marked as sensitive to prevent it from being displayed in logs.

 ### Output Variables